top of page

 • Certificate awarding

-• Excursion and other external cultural activities
+• Course closure and cultural activities

 Note: The program will be dynamic and interactive.
 The schedule may change based on the issues posed by the participants and the real resolution processes in which we engage.
 Excursion plans for any given course may also affect the agenda.